KaraWatts/ManateeWatch/README.md

 ## Summary

-[ManateeWatch](http://manateewatch.com) is designed to help people find up-to-date manatee sighting locations in their area.
+[ManateeWatch](http://manateewatch.com) is a progressive web application designed to help people find up-to-date manatee sighting locations in their area.
 Florida is well known for being home to manatees, but spotting them can be tricky.
 This app serves as a one-stop map to show where manatees are, where they have been, and helps users predict where they might be next.

 ## Features